What is the best garden pond liner?

 Thinner liners are the most economical and can even come with a lifetime guarantee.
-For large pond projects, a 1mm thick liner is the thickest available, is used commercially, and offers extra peace of mind that the best possible liner has been used.
+For large pond projects like Koi ponds, a 1mm thick liner is the thickest available, is used commercially, and offers extra peace of mind that the best possible liner has been used.

 How much is pond liner?

 A 2.5 x 2.5m Swell Pond Liner is a perfect start for a small pond and will create a pond large enough for wildlife or even fish.
 Swell pond liner is incredible value for money when you consider what you can create for the money.
 Ponds bring life and movement to the garden and can be educational, recreational and useful to all sorts of wildlife from birds and insects to mammals and amphibians.